gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

 In the tutorial we're going to be using one of the example DICOM datasets included with *pydicom*: :gh:`CT_small.dcm<pydicom/blob/main/src/pydicom/data/test_files/CT_small.dcm>`.
-You can get the file path to the dataset by using the :func:`~pydicom.examples.get_path` function to return the path as a :class:`pathlib.Path` (your path may vary)::
+You can get the file path to the dataset by using the :func:`~pydicom3.examples.get_path` function to return the path as a :class:`pathlib.Path` (your path may vary)::

     >>> from pydicom import examples